bdeboe/isc-alteryx-demo/README.md

 # Using Alteryx with InterSystems IRIS

 This repository accompanies the [InterSystems Virtual Summit 2020 session](https://www.intersystems.com/virtual-summit-2020/) "Using Alteryx with InterSystems IRIS".
+You can watch a standalone version of the demo right here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/U87URIPH91E" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Please use the [issues](https://github.com/bdeboe/isc-alteryx-demo/issues) section for any questions, comments or contributions.

 ## What you'll find in this repo